7 Signs That You're Done With Therapy, Straight From an Expert

 5. You Sometimes Use Skills Without Thinking

 From a therapy perspective, being skillful is kind of like dancing; get enough practice in and after a while, it comes more easily.
-This can look like someone with severe depression realising that they've gotten out of bed without much difficulty, or someone who struggles with communicating directly being assertive without needing to review the acronym they learned during dialectical behaviour therapy.
+This can look like someone with severe depression realizing that they’ve gotten out of bed without much difficulty, or someone who struggles with communicating directly being assertive without needing to review the acronym they learned during dialectical behavior therapy.

 6. You’ve Largely Met Your Goals

 In the first session, I ask my clients, “If this therapy went as well as it could possibly go, what would you be doing differently?”
 The whole treatment plan flows from this.
 The answer to that one question is an ongoing conversation that starts at the beginning of psychotherapy.
 Don’t feel pressure to hold onto a therapist just because you like them.
 Most forms of evidence-based psychotherapy were designed to be short-term, and if your situation changes, you can always reach out again.